evan-brass/zola/docs/content/documentation/getting-started/configuration.md

 # The theme to use for code highlighting.
 # See below for list of allowed values.
+# This will put the colors of the theme directly in your html.
 highlight_theme = "base16-ocean-dark"
+# For using CSS class definitions in the higlighting, you can use the
+# special theme "css".
+This is especially useful for dark/light themes,
+# or letting the user decide the higlighting scheme.
+# If the site uses some of the predefined syntax highlighing schemes as
+# CSS, you can let Zola generate the CSS.
+highlighting_themes_css = [
+  { theme = "base16-ocean-dark", filename = "syntax-theme-dark.css" },
+  { theme = "base16-ocean-light", filename = "syntax-theme-light.css" },
+]

 # When set to "true", a feed is automatically generated.
 generate_feed = false